 Ms. Brehm is working with the UK-based Article 36, a founding member of the International Network on Explosive Weapons.
 She is also a researcher in weapons law at the Geneva Academy of International Humanitarian Law (IHL) and Human Rights.
 Previously, Ms. Brehm led a research project on norms on explosive weapons at the UN Institute for Disarmament Research and worked as a protection delegate with the ICRC.
 Ms. Brehm holds MA in international relations and LL.M in Int.
 Humanitarian Law.
 Her publications include “Unacceptable Risk: Use of explosive weapons in populated areas through the lens of three cases before the ICTY” (PAX); “Protecting civilians from the effects of explosive weapons in IHL” (C. Harvey et al. eds.); and “Contemporary Challenges to the Laws of War: Essays in Honour of Professor Peter Rowe” (Cambridge Uni.
 Press).

 Dr. Borrie is the United Nations Institute for Disarmament Research (UNIDIR)’s Chief of Research.
 Since joining UNIDIR in 2004 he has led many research projects on arms control, IHL and disarmament, including work on explosive weapons use in populated areas.
 He is also an associate fellow in international security at Chatham House.
 Previously, Dr. Borrie worked in the ICRC Mines-Arms Unit and was deputy head for disarmament at the New Zealand Permanent Mission in Geneva.
 He earned a DPhil and PG Diploma in research method in the social sciences from the University of Bradford and a BA Hons from the University of Canterbury.
-Dr. Borrie has written widely, including Unacceptable Harm: A History of How the Treaty to Ban Cluster Munitions Was Won (UN 2009).
+Dr. Borrie has written widely, including

 Lt.
 Colonel Balogh has worked for the Hungarian Ministry of Defence since 1989 and has been employed in a number of infrastructure related posts.
 She has a civilian engineer and architect background.
 In 2013 she earned her PhD in Military Engineering from the National University of Public Service, Budapest.
 Her doctoral research focuses on defending buildings and military camps against (I-ED) blast attacks.
 In support of her studies, she was a team member of a 2-year-long EU funded Defence Research of Critical Infrastructure project.
 Within these studies, the team analysed viable techniques to defend buildings against blast attacks from multiple points of view.
 Lt Col. Balogh was responsible for examining the blast effects on buildings, identifying ways to prevent attacks and suggesting methods to reinforce the buildings.
 She now serves as C-IED senior staff officer/project manager in NATO Headquarters SACT in Norfolk, Virginia, USA.